 • Please supply title, media, date and dimensions of each piece.

 • Your portfolio should demonstrate your ability to research through meaningful investigation.
 Please include reference materials and show your arguments to justify the result.

-• Please ensure that all images are clearly captioned with name of artist (including yourself), title of work, media, date and dimensions of each piece, and any other relevant information, such as work in progress or preparatory sketch.
+- Please ensure that all images are clearly captioned with the name of the artist (including yourself), title of work, media, date and dimensions of each piece, and any other relevant information, such as work in progress or preparatory sketch.

 Who should I contact if I have further queries?

 If you have any queries or if you require any assistance in relation to booking your interview via the online booking system, please contact firstname.lastname@example.org.If you have any other queries or if you require any other assistance in relation to your interview, please contact the School of Art at email@example.com or on +44 (0) 118 378 8050.

 For further information about our programmes and about studying in the Department of Art, please visit our undergraduate courses page.

 We look forward to meeting you on one of our interview days soon!